By 2025 we will have 100% sustainable ingredients in all of our products.

-Of all the agricultural raw materials we are sourcing, 33% have been sustainably produced.
-In 2016/17, we sourced 36% of cocoa through sustainability programs, which is an increase of +13.0% compared to the previous year.
-This percentage includes our own Cocoa Horizons program, together with external certification such as UTZ Certified, Rainforest Alliance, Fairtrade and Organic.
-We sourced 30% of our non-cocoa agricultural raw materials sustainably.
+Of all the agricultural raw materials we are sourcing, 44% have been sustainably sourced.
+In 2017/18, we sourced 44% (2016/17: 36%) of cocoa beans through sustainability programs.
+This percentage includes our own Cocoa Horizons program, together with our customers’ own programs and external certification such as UTZ Certified, Rainforest Alliance, Fairtrade and Organic.
+We sourced 44% (2016/17: 30%) of our non-cocoa agricultural raw materials sustainably.
 This includes the use of sustainability certification schemes for the respective ingredients.

 percentage of agricultural raw material sustainably sourced